 We have been told only to do digital water fights this year, so I am looking forward to seeing some temples and experiencing the traditional aspects of Thai New Year without getting soaking wet.

-Yesterday, I was sitting with my son in our favorite café, Into the Woods, the fairytalish coffeeshop was completely empty so no issues with social distance.
+Yesterday, I was sitting with my son in our favourite café, Into the Woods, the fairytalish coffee shop was utterly empty, so there were no issues with social distance.

 I just realised what a lovely corner of the city this is.
 The moat and this northern corner along Sri Poom Road easily deserves a few hours of your time.
 And it has been quite some time since I walked through these parts.

-Stories told through the centuries by Lanna elders speaks of a piece of land owned by a horse merchant, or a royal soldier under the service of General Jaomun Damtuang.
+Stories told through the centuries by Lanna elders speaks of a piece of land owned by a horse merchant or a royal soldier under the service of General Jaomun Damtuang.
 Or maybe he was both!
-Anyway he saw his favorite horse die.
+Anyway, he saw his favourite horse die.
 So he decided to commission a temple on his private land for this horse.
-It is claimed that temple goes back all the way to 1492.
-The row of horses is rather unique.
+It is claimed that the temple goes back to 1492.
+The row of horses is unique.

 Opening hours from 07.00 to 17.00.

-The present area is not very old, built in 1974 and renovated again after that.
+The present area is not very old, built-in 1974 and renovated again.
 But it is claimed that there was a temple here during the reign of the first king of Lanna, Mengrai.
-He and his wife is supposed to have given large donations and support to this temple and the abbot here was an exceptionally wise and clever man with influence on Buddhism in Chiang Tung and Xipsong Panna.
+He and his wife are supposed to have given large donations and support to this temple, and the abbot here was a sage and clever man with influence on Buddhism in Chiang Tung and Xipsong Panna.

 This temple is very ornate and striking from the outside.
 Very inviting for a photo stop.
-But walk up the stairs to the viharn and you will be rewarded with more beauty.
-When the temple is normally functioning they also provide monk-chats.
+But walk up the stairs to the viharn, and you will be rewarded with more beauty.
+When the temple usually is functioning, they also provide monk chats.